-Project Invisibility actually began in 1931.
-The technical director of the project at a later date was Nicola Tesla.
+(22:17) Project Invisibility actually began in 1931.
+The technical director of the project at a later date was Nikola Tesla.
 But it began in 1931.
-Tesla got together, as he had done with other people in the past on many, many projects—I’ll give you a history of him briefly.
+Tesla got together, as he had done with other people in the past on many, many projects—I will give you a history of him briefly.

-Tesla was working at that time at the University of Chicago, with Dr. John Hutchinson, who was the dean at the university’s School of Engineering, and a staff physicist by the name of Dr. Emil Kirtenauer.
-These people, including Tesla, got together for a theoretical discussion of: How do you make a thing invisible, and if so, how do you do it?
+Tesla was working at that time at the University of Chicago with Dr. John Hutchinson, who was the dean at the university’s School of Engineering, and a staff physicist by the name of Dr. Emil Kirtenauer.
+These people, including Tesla, got together for a theoretical discussion of: Can you make an object invisible, and if so, how do you do it?
 Now this was literally a paper study; nothing came up with this in terms of building any hardware during this period of time.

 And there were four original scientists, mathematicians, who were assigned there: they were invited, and of course they were paid a salary.
 Dr. John von Neumann: he accepted a salary there at what was an almost unheard-of amount—$10,000 per year—to join the staff at the Institute.
 A man by the name of Dr. Alexander joined: he was not part of this project.
 A man by the name of Dr. Osvald Veblen joined the staff: he was not part of this project, but he was one of the first four people brought on board.
 And, of course, Dr. Albert Einstein.
 These were the four original scientists, engineers, assigned to the Institute, and of course, the projects undertaken by the Institute, being a premier think-tank for the United States at that time, caused the expansion of the staff over the following years.
 But these were the four originals.
 And of those, only two were heavily involved as time went on with the [UI] Project and with the Philadelphia Experiment.